 Well, it took me many years, but I am finally working with my hands and enjoying it.
 The old men would be proud.
 The other side of the family is being researched now and are from Madeira Portugal by way of Trinidad and British Guiana(Guyana today).
 The wild part is my DNA which was tested at Ancestrydna.com says that I’m 69% Italian – those genes appear to be very strong.
 My grandmother. a Campanalonga, who passed in 2017 at age 97, was a beautiful blone/blue-eyed lady whose photos grace the walls of Antonio’s.
 Her father, Giuseppe was also put on a boat at age 16 headed for New Jersey where some of his great great great grandchildren reside to this day.
 Sadly, there was only one boy born to Giuseppe and Leonilda who died of Pneumonia at 9 months old, so the name didn’t carry forward.
 There were five girls however, all of whom lived into their 80’s and 90’s.
 What I see in the image below is that almost all of the Campanalongas came from Lacedonia so I am likely related to most of them in the United States.
 That’s a crazy thought.

-In 2018, we started making bagels because there is nothing in CO that truly reminds me of NY.
+In mid-2018, we started making bagels because there is nothing in CO that truly reminds me of a real NY bagel.
 My guess is there is a bagel business in our future as well.

 Of our full time employees, the top 4 are from New York- born and raised!
 Coincidence?
 I think not.
 There is something about our heritage that brought us together and together we are raising the bar here in Colorado!
 When taste matters, come to Antonio’s.
 Thank you for the opportunity.